Azure/ResourceModules/docs/wiki/TestingDesign.md

   8. Action group: This resource is leveraged by [activity log alert] and [metric alert] resources.
   9. Application security group: This resource is leveraged by the [network security group] resource.
   10. Application service plan: This resource is leveraged by the [function app] and [web app] resources.
+  11. Azure Container Registry: This resource is leveraged as the private bicep registry to publish modules to.

 **Third level resources**: This group of resources has a dependency on one or more resources in the group above.
 Resources in this group can be deployed in parallel.